-On July 2, 2013, we (through our subsidiary, Kiora Pharmaceuticals, GmbH) entered into a patent and know-how assignment agreement with 4SC Discovery GmbH (4SC) transferring to us all patent rights and know-how to the compound KIO-101.
-We are responsible for paying royalties of 3.25% on net sales of KIO-101.
+On July 2, 2013, we (through our subsidiary, Kiora Pharmaceuticals, GmbH) entered into a patent and know-how assignment agreement with 4SC Discovery GmbH ("4SC") transferring to us all patent rights and know-how to the compound KIO-101.
+We are responsible for paying royalties of 3.25% on net sales of KIO-101

-On July 2, 2013, we (through our subsidiary, Kiora Pharmaceuticals, GmbH) entered into an out-license agreement with 4SC granting 4SC the exclusive worldwide right to commercialize the compound KIO-101 for rheumatoid arthritis and inflammatory bowel disease, including Crohn's disease and ulcerative colitis.
-We are eligible to receive milestone payments totaling up to \in 155 million, upon and subject to, the achievement of certain specified developmental and commercial milestones.
+On July 2, 2013, we (through our subsidiary, Kiora Pharmaceuticals, GmbH) entered into an out-license agreement with 4SC granting 4SC the exclusive worldwide right to commercialize the compound KIO-101 for rheumatoid arthritis and inflammatory bowel disease, including Crohn's Disease and Ulcerative Colitis.
+We are eligible to receive milestone payments totaling up to 155 million euros, upon and subject to the achievement of certain specified developmental and commercial milestones.
 We have not received any milestones from 4SC.
 In addition, we are eligible to receive royalties of 3.25% on net sales of KIO-101.

-On September 12, 2013, we (through our subsidiary, Jade Therapeutics, Inc.) entered into an agreement with Lineage Cell Therapeutics, Inc. (Lineage), formerly known as BioTime, Inc., granting to us the exclusive worldwide right to commercialize cross-linked thiolated carboxymethyl hyaluronic acid (modified HA) for ophthalmic treatments in humans.
+On September 12, 2013, we (through our subsidiary, Jade Therapeutics, Inc.) entered into an agreement with Lineage Cell Therapeutics, Inc. ("Lineage"), formerly known as BioTime, Inc. granting to us the exclusive worldwide right to commercialize cross-linked thiolated carboxymethyl hyaluronic acid ("modified HA") for ophthalmic treatments in humans.
 The agreement requires us to pay an annual fee of \$30,000 and a royalty of 6% on net sales of KIO-201 to Lineage based on revenue relating to any product incorporating the modified HA technology.
 The agreement expires when patent protection for the modified HA technology lapses in August 2027.

-On November 17, 2014, we (through our subsidiary Kiora Pharmaceuticals GmbH) entered into an intellectual property and know-how licensing agreement with Laboratoires Leurquin Mediolanum S.A.S.
-(Mediolanum) for the commercialization of KIO-101 (the "Mediolanum Agreement") in specific territories.
-Under the Mediolanum agreement, we out-licensed rights to commercialize KIO-101 for uveitis, dry eye, and viral conjunctivitis in Italy and France.
-This agreement was amended on December 10, 2015, to also include Belgium and The Netherlands.
-Under the Mediolanum Agreement, Mediolanum would be obligated to pay up to approximately ≤ 20 million in development and commercial milestones, and a 7% royalty on net sales of KIO-101 in the territories through the longer of the expiry of the valid patents covering KIO-101 or 10 years from the first commercial sale.
-The royalty would be reduced to 5% after patent expiry.
-During February 2023, we terminated the Mediolanum Agreement as permitted under its terms.
-Mediolanum has disputed the validity of the termination notice, and we are currently in communication with Mediolanum regarding the termination.
+On November 17, 2014, we (through our subsidiary Kiora Pharmaceuticals GmbH) entered into an intellectual property and know-how licensing agreement with Laboratoires Leurquin Mediolanum S.A.S. ("Mediolanum") for the commercialization of KIO-101 (the "Mediolanum agreement") in specific territories.
+Under the Mediolanum agreement, we out-licensed rights to commercialize KIO-101 for uveitis, dry eye and viral conjunctivitis in Italy, and France.
+This Agreement was amended on December 10, 2015 to also include Belgium and The Netherlands.
+Under the Mediolanum Agreement, Mediolanum is obligated to pay up to approximately \$20.0 million EUROs in development and commercial milestones and a 7% royalty on net sales of KIO-101 in the territories through the longer of the expiry of the valid patents covering KIO-101 or 10 years from the first commercial sale.
+The royalty is reduced to 5% after patent expiry.